jhumelsine/jhumelsine.github.io/_posts/2023-11-13-hexagonal-architecture-clean-architecture.md

 ### Use Case Interactor
 This is the _Business Logic_ in the Hexagonal Architecture diagram.
 Hexagonal Architecture does not specify whether the Business Logic should be large grained or fine grained.

 Clean Architecture favors fine grained, where _Business Logic_ is scoped to the [_Use Case_](https://en.wikipedia.org/wiki/Use_case).
-Use Case is UML concept.
+Use Case is a UML concept.
 It is almost identical to a [User Story](https://en.wikipedia.org/wiki/User_story). _Interactor_ is another term for it.
-Martin uses both terms interchangeably.
+Martin uses the terms interchangeably.

 Here are some examples of Use Cases:
 * PlaceOrder